dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 .. current-library:: io
 .. current-module:: streams

+..
+TODO: I notice that with-*-to-string and stream-limit aren't documented.
+   Need to do a comprehensive check of what's in the module exports.

 This document describes the Streams module, which allows you to establish and control input to and output from aggregates of data, such as files on disk, or sequences.
 This module, together with the Standard-IO